 - Ties and coats (not required, but always appropriate)

 Shirts should be buttoned to the collar.
 (Note: you can leave the collar button itself undone, but generally, leaving two or three buttons undone is inappropriate.)
-Jeans do not qualify as “dress pants,” as they are too casual, especially when they have patches or holes in them.
+Jeans do not qualify as “dress pants,” as they are too casual, especially when they have patches or holes.
 Men should never wear shorts, even in the summer months.

 Ladies, our dress code is a bit more detailed.
 The main reason for this is the vast array of clothing we can buy these days.
-First, we will start with items that are acceptable for a woman to wear in the House of God:
+Here are items acceptable for a woman to wear in the House of God:

 - Modest dresses and blouses (no low-cut necklines or open backs)